codingBeanie/electionGraphs/readme.md

 ## Data Visualization
-* :large_orange_diamond:  create a bar graph with results
+* :white_check_mark:  create a bar graph with results
 * :large_orange_diamond:  create a bar graph with results compared to last year
 * :large_orange_diamond:  create a bar graph with seat distribution in parliament
 * :large_orange_diamond:  create a visulisation for possible coalitions